kblomqvist/yasha/README.md

                                 Python file is expected.
   -c, --encoding TEXT           Default is UTF-8.
   -I, --include_path DIRECTORY  Add DIRECTORY to the list of directories to be
-                                searched for the referenced templates, i.e.
+                                searched for the referenced templates.
-                                files imported via 'include', 'extends' and
-                                'import' statements.
   --no-variable-file            Omit template variable file.
   --no-extension-file           Omit template extension file.
   --no-trim-blocks              Load Jinja with trim_blocks=False.